How Friends Can Help a Woman with Postpartum Depression

-As your friend begins treatment, it’s important to be there for her when she is ready to talk.
+As your friend begins treatment, being there for her when she is ready to talk is important.
 You can support her by letting her know that you care and want to know how she is doing.
 While you don’t want to force her to talk about her feelings if she isn’t ready, you can remind her of your support by letting her know you are available.

 Suggest Social Activities

 A great way to support your friend suffering from postpartum depression is to invite her to social events and gatherings.
 Even if she declines or doesn’t show interest, the invitation can still help her feel included and supported while she recovers.

 If she isn’t ready for large social settings, invite her to low-key activities, such as coffee or a walk.
 This will take the pressure off of having to seem happy, which can cause mothers with postpartum depression to feel guilt and shame.

 Attend Support Groups With Her

 If your friend expresses interest in attending a postpartum depression support group, encourage her to go by offering to attend with her.
 Anxiety and depression can limit a mother’s willingness to attend support groups.
 You may find she will be open to attending by encouraging her and participating as well.

 Consider Her Level of Family Support

 The ability of a woman to recover from postpartum depression largely depends on the level of support she has in her life.
 If your friend doesn’t have family or a spouse close by, she will need more support from her friends.

 By being aware of this, you can ensure that she receives adequate support from her other friends.
 A network of support ensures that a woman can recover from postpartum depression.